MidHunterX/Expression/README.md

 - [ ] Efficient, event-driven execution (no polling or sleeps)
 - [ ] Terminal UI configurator
 - [ ] Inter process communication (IPC) support

+## 🤷 Why?

+Expression was initially a simple bash script for timed wallpapers.
+However, it quickly became unmaintainable as I wanted to add more features.
+That is exactly what this project is: a fully maintainable, optimized timed wallpaper script with advanced features.

 ## 🚀 Installation